henrihoechter/atmospheric_reentry/README.md

 source ${WM_PROJECT_DIR}/etc/bashrc && export WM_PROJECT_USER_DIR=${HYSTRATH_BUILD_TARGET_DIR} && cd ${HYSTRATH_CLONE_DIR} && printf '4\n' | ./install.sh 16
 ```
 After the compilation has finished, you should be able to enter `hy2Foam` into the terminal to see the solver trying to start, but failing due to a missing `controlDict` file.
 This means everything went according to plan and you are good to go to play around with hypersonic flows :D.

+## What to find Where?

+By default, the working directory of your terminal will be `/home/devuser/workspace`.
+At the same time, this folder will contain all the files and folders of this repository.
+Also, you can imagine this workspace as a tunnel to the host operating system of your laptop.
+In case you generated files which you would like to make available to your host system (e.g. because you would like to see something in ParaView), move these files into `/home/devuser/workspace` and they will appear in the file explorer of your host system at the location where you cloned this repository into.

+The source code of the HyStrath repository is located at `/home/devuser/hyStrath_source`.
+Copy the example cases to your workspace directory if you want to run, modify these cases.
+The compiled code is available at `/home/devuser/hyStrath_build` (although I do not expect to ever have to touch this build folder again in the course of this project :D).